Vijay Singh betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Vijay Singh of Fiji plays a tee shot on the fifth hole during the second round of the Charles Schwab Cup Championship 2025 at Phoenix Country Club on November 14, 2025 in Phoenix, Arizona.
+(Christian Petersen/Getty Images)

-Vijay Singh last played at the Sony Open in Hawaii in 2021, where he missed the cut with a score of 2-over.
+Vijay Singh missed the cut at the Sony Open in Hawaii in 2021.
 He'll tee off at Waialae Country Club Jan.
-15-18 looking to improve on that performance in the 2026 Sony Open in Hawaii.
+15-18 with his sights set on making the weekend this time around in the 2026 Sony Open in Hawaii.

 Singh's recent history at the Sony Open in Hawaii